Closing the Gap (CTG) PBS Co-payment Program

-The CTG PBS Co-payment program was established in July 2010 to improve access to affordable PBS medicines for Aboriginal and Torres Strait Islander people living with, or at risk of, chronic disease, and who in their doctor’s opinion would experience setbacks in the prevention or ongoing management of chronic disease if they did not take the prescribed medicine and would be unlikely to adhere to their medicines regimen without assistance through the program.
+The CTG PBS Co-payment Program improves access to affordable prescribed PBS medicines for First Nations people who, in their doctor’s opinion, would experience setbacks in the prevention or ongoing management of chronic disease if they did not take their prescribed PBS medicine and would be unlikely to adhere to their medicines regimen without assistance through the program.

-Complementing this Program, and recognising that there may not be pharmacies available to dispense in some remote areas, the Remote Area Aboriginal Health Services (RAAHS) Program allows clients of approved RAAHS to receive medicines from their RAAHS, without the need for a normal PBS prescription form, and without charge.
-For more information, please visit the Services Australia or the Department of Health and Aged Care
+Complementing this program and recognising that there may not be pharmacies available to dispense in some remote areas, the Remote Area Aboriginal Health Services (RAAHS) Program allows clients of approved RAAHS to receive PBS medicines directly from their RAAHS, without the need for a normal PBS prescription, and without charge.

-The Closing the Gap PBS Co-payment Program is available to Aboriginal and Torres Strait Islander people of any age who are registered with Medicare, and in the opinion of a prescriber or Aboriginal Health Practitioner (AHP):
+The CTG PBS Co-payment Program is available to First Nations people of any age, no matter of their location, who are registered with Medicare, and in the opinion of a prescriber or Aboriginal Health Practitioner (AHP):

-• would experience setbacks in the prevention or ongoing management of a condition if the person did not take the prescribed medicine; and
+• would experience setbacks in the prevention or ongoing management of a condition if the person did not take their prescribed PBS medicine; and

 • are unlikely to adhere to their medicines regimen without assistance through the program.

-From 1 July 2021, any PBS prescriber or eligible AHP can register eligible Aboriginal and Torres Strait Islander people for the Program.
-Registration of eligible Aboriginal and Torres Strait Islander people will be via the Services Australia Health Professional Online Services (HPOS) portal and is a one-off registration.
+Any PBS prescriber or eligible AHP can register eligible First Nations people for the CTG PBS Co-payment Program and is referred to as a CTG PBS Co-payment Program registering practitioner.
+Registration of eligible First Nations people is completed via the Services Australia Health Professional Online Services (HPOS) portal and is a one-off registration process.

-If a patient is unsure whether they are registered for the program, their Practitioner or the Pharmacist will be able to check via HPOS for them.
+If a patient is unsure whether they are registered for the program, their health professional, who has access to HPOS will be able to check via HPOS for them.
+Alternatively, a pharmacist can check the patient’s registration status within their dispensing software.

 In remote areas with limited internet access, a health service or clinic can phone Services Australia on 132 290 to register the patient for the program.